jdockerty/lynx/docs/design.md

 ]
 ```

 Data is written to parquet files for use with the query tier.
+Parquet files reside
+within an object store, such as S3.

 ### Query